City of Gods: Background

 When Fivio Foreign first got the beat for "City of Gods", it featured a sample of the 2015 track "New York City" by The Chainsmokers.
 When playing it for West, he said "Yo, I see something with this song" and asked Fivio to send the beat so he could change it around.
-One of the changes West made was taking out the sample and getting Keys to sing the vocals instead.
+One of the changes West made was taking out the sample and getting Alicia Keys to sing the vocals instead.
 Originally Fivio was rapping "Ain't no king of New York, nobody really in charge", and when he played it for West, he said "You gotta say you're the king of New York".
-Fivio Foreign then suggested that he should rap " Pop was the king of New York, now I'm the one that's in charge" (thereby paying tribute to late drill rapper Pop Smoke) which West responded to by saying "Yo that's even better!".
+Fivio Foreign then suggested that he should rap "Pop was the king of New York, now I'm the one that's in charge" (thereby paying tribute to late drill rapper Pop Smoke), which West responded to by saying "Yo that's even better!".

 The song is dedicated to late rapper, friend of Fivio Foreign and longtime collaborator TDott Woo, who was shot and killed a week before the release of the song.
 In a statement put up with the release of the song, Fivio said "T Dot.
 That's my baby boy.
 I never thought I'd be doing this without you here with me.
 You supposed to be here with me but you gon' always be the prince in the City of Gods.
 Your name will forever live through with me.
 Long Live Prince T Dot."

-Critics reception
+Critical reception

-The song has been compared to the collaboration Empire State of Mind (2009) by Jay-Z and Alicia Keys, in addition to the release of the second version that references in its title Empire State of Mind (Part II) Broken Down, featured on Keys' album The Element of Freedom.
+The song has been compared to the collaboration "Empire State of Mind" (2009) by Jay-Z and Alicia Keys, in addition to the release of the second version that references in its title "Empire State of Mind (Part II) Broken Down", featured on Keys' album The Element of Freedom.

-Complex's writers have associated the song with both Empire State of Mind and Run This Town, appreciating the combination of Foreign's drill music with Kayne's production, even though "the glitzy synth made it feel like American Eagle drill; [...]
+Complex's writers have associated the song with both "Empire State of Mind" and "Run This Town", appreciating the combination of Foreign's drill music with Kanye's production, even though "the glitzy synth made it feel like American Eagle drill; [...]
 Just too glossy" and that "overall, it’s a bit of an oblong song".
 At the end Alicia Keys was prized for her "singing reverently about New York City; [...] with impressive vocals on the chorus".
-Christine Ochefu by GQ is pleasantly impressed to find Keys on a drill track.
+Christine Ochefu by GQ was pleasantly impressed to find Keys on a drill track.